 - Powerful meeting scheduling

-- The software has real-time reporting capabilities
+- The software has real-time reporting features

-Capterra – 4.5/5 (200+ reviews)
+- Capterra: 4.3/5 (200+ reviews)

-Wrike is another good option if you’re looking at Trello competitors.
-Like JIRA, it has powerful, enterprise-level features to help you manage all your tasks.
+Wrike is another good option if you’re looking at alternatives to Trello.
+Like Jira, it has powerful, enterprise-level features to help you manage all your tasks.

-- Can integrate with apps like Zapier, Github and Gmail
+- Can integrate with apps like Zapier, Github, and Gmail

 - Detailed reports for real-time updates